 - The need to replant mangroves varies greatly from site to site.
 The decision of whether to plant or use nurse plant species like Batis depends on the expertise of the design team and observations from similar areas over a period of years.

 Seagrasses are experiencing a worldwide decline due to a combination of climate change impacts and other anthropogenic factors.
 Seagrass areas along coastlines that are already affected by human activities (causing sedimentation, nutrient enrichment, eutrophication and other environmental impacts) are most vulnerable to climate change impacts.
 Restoration can either involve improving environmental conditions (e.g. water quality) to encourage natural regeneration or can involve seeding or the transplanting of seedlings or mature plants from donor beds.
 Seagrass beds can be restored by encouraging natural recolonization in areas that have experienced improvements in surface water quality.
 Proactive methods of seagrass restoration include transplanting of individuals taken from healthy donor beds or seedlings reared under laboratory conditions.
 In some cases seeds can be planted or broadcast.
 Seeding can be used alone or in concert with transplant techniques.

-Several technical guidance documents have been published to assist restoration practitioners in selecting transplant sites and in choosing appropriate restoration methods.
+Several technical guidance documents (see Resources section below) have been published to assist restoration practitioners in selecting transplant sites and in choosing appropriate restoration methods.
 Restoration objectives, local conditions, seagrass species, and project budgets will determine which planting approach is most appropriate for a given site.
 Once transplantation has occurred, the sites should be monitored to determine survival rates, shoot density and areal coverage of the transplants.
 Key restoration planning guidelines include:

 - Identify project goals regarding seagrass coverage, species composition and ecological function of restored seagrass beds